Tuition & Fees

 • Together with a screenshot/PDF of your Notice of Assessment, email to Student Services

-(2) For students that are receiving a Major Award or Scholarship (i.e. the award amount is equivalent to or more than the tuition fee for 1 term), please do not defer on ACORN but follow the process below.
-If deferred successfully, students in this category are not required to make tuition payment until end of academic year.
+(2) Students who are receiving a Major Award or Scholarship which is equal to or greater than the tuition fees for 1 term should not defer on ACORN.
+Instead, follow the process below.
+If deferred successfully, students in this category are not required to make tuition payment until the end of academic year.
 Review our fees payment timeline below.

-*Eligible major awards/scholarships include: UofT/iSchool Fellowships, OGS, SSHRC/CGS-M, etc., Graduate Student Major Award, Research Stipend or Teaching Assistantship or Graduate Financial Support from Departmental or Principal Investigator Research Funding.
+Eligible major awards/scholarships include: UofT/iSchool Fellowships, OGS, SSHRC/CGS-M/CGS-D, Graduate Student Major Award, Research Stipend or Teaching Assistantship or Graduate Financial Support from Departmental or Principal Investigator Research Funding.

 Register With Tuition Exemption On Basis of Progress Delays Due to COVID-19

-Please note this option is only available to students that were registered with the Faculty in Winter 2020.
-Students are eligible to request to register with tuition exemption on the basis of COVID-19 for 1 term only.
+This option is only available to students who were registered with the Faculty of Information in the Winter 2020 term.
+Students can request to register with tuition exemption on the basis of COVID-19 for 1 term only.

 This table outlines the conditions for tuition fee exemptions for research-stream and coursework-only programs.